Assassination of Laurent-Désiré Kabila: Background

-Operation Mbongo Zero
+Assassination

 The conspirators' scheme, known as Operation Mbongo Zero, outlined how they would infiltrate important buildings in the capital, such as the Marble Palace.
-Mbongo means "bull" in Swahili.
-After gaining access to the palace, the penetrators would approach the president with a revolver and fire at him.
+Mbongo means "bull" in Swahili and "money" in Lingala.
+After gaining access to the palace, the perpetrators would approach the president with a revolver and fire at him.
 This group of perpetrators were kadogos who had fought with Kabila against Mobutu Sese Seko's military dictatorship.
 Kasereka was reported to have said "I will kill him".

 Attack

 On 16 January 2001, the assassin entered the president's office as Kabila was discussing with an economics adviser, Emile Mota, about a forthcoming summit meeting with France, which he hoped would protect his presidency of the Congo.
 The assassin bent over Kabila, and, when the president leaned towards him, assuming the bodyguard wanted to speak to him, pulled out a revolver and shot the president four times in the abdomen.
 The assassin escaped the palace with other conspirators amidst gunfire.

 Former Health Minister Leonard Mashako Mamba was next door to the office when Kabila was shot, and arrived immediately after the assassination.
 Mwenze Kongolo had been waiting for admission to the palace at 1:45 pm and heard gunshots being fired inside the building.
 Other bodyguards rushed into the room and fired at the assassin, who was hit first in the leg, then twice more to make sure he was dead.
 After 15 minutes, Kabila was in a helicopter headed to a clinic in Gombe, Kinshasa.
 Curfew that day started at 6 pm, and after 8 hours, a motorcade set off from the clinic for the long drive to N'djili Airport, escorting the ambulance.

 Kabila was rushed in a helicopter to Harare, Zimbabwe for medical treatment, but was declared dead on 18 January 2001 at 10 am.